cgaenzler/phactix-ai/_posts/2025-11-03-introducing-phactix-ai.markdown

 ### Product History and Positioning

-Born to fill pharma’s compliance gaps, Phactix integrates predictive alerts and closed-loop inquiry workflows right inside the rep’s daily tools.
+Born to fill pharma’s compliance gaps, Phactix AI integrates predictive alerts and closed-loop inquiry workflows right inside the rep’s daily tools.
 Phactix transforms pharma sales compliance from reactive Q&A to proactive, real-time risk detection and workflow automation.

-### Why Phactix Matters
+### Why Phactix AI Matters

 Pharmaceutical sales reps often face complex compliance risks and regulatory scrutiny in real-time interactions with healthcare professionals.
 Phactix equips reps with the tools they need to: